-Bo Mitchell

-CEM, CPP, CHS-V, CBCP, CSI-ML, HSEEP, CNTA, IAC, MOAB, CHSP, CHEP, CSHM, CESCO, CHCM, CFC, CSSM, CSC, CAS, TFCT3, CERT, CHSEMR, CMC
+Bo Mitchell, CEM, CPP, CHS-V, CBCP, CSI-ML, HSEEP, CNTA, IAC, MOAB, CHSP, CHEP, CSHM, CESCO, CHCM, CFC, CSSM, CSC, CAS, TFCT3, CERT, CHSEMR, CMC.
+President, 911 Consulting.

-President, 911 Consulting

 Bo Mitchell was Police Commissioner of Wilton, CT for 16 years.
-He retired to found 911 Consulting which creates emergency, disaster recovery and business continuity plans, training and exercises for organizations like GE HQ, Hyatt Hotels HQ, MasterCard HQ plus 31 university, college and K-12 campuses.
+He retired in February 2001 to found 911 Consulting which creates emergency, disaster recovery and business continuity plans, training and exercises for organizations like GE HQ, Hyatt Hotels HQ, MasterCard HQ plus 30 university, college and K-12 campuses.
 He serves clients headquartered from Boston to LA working in their facilities from London to San Francisco.
 Bo is a Certified Emergency Manager, Certified Protection Professional and Certified in Homeland Security.
-He has earned a total of 22 certifications in emergency management and organizational safety and security.
+He has earned a total of 16 certifications in emergency management and orga-nizational safety and security.